- Section 1 - Introduction to Virtual Reality

 10 best free experiences on Oculus Rift

 Nothing gives me confidence in VR as a true art form more than Dear Angelica.
-Made entirely in the VR art app Quill, it explores the way we remember people in our dreams.
+Made entirely in the VR art app Quill, meaning everything is hand-painted, the story explores the way we remember people in our dreams.
+Featuring the vocal talents of Geena Dacis and Mae Whitman, the stunning story centers a mother and daughter.
+Scenes are drawn around you as the immersive tale progresses, individual strokes which render in real time.
 Put simply, this is an experience that could only work in VR.